rfairley/muPropagate/README.md

 All in all, enjoy using and keep an eye out for improvements and additional functionalities to come.

 -Robert, Jan.
 2017

+External plugins used:
+math.js - for handling of unit representation